hellloxiaotian/hellloxiaotian.github.io/index.md

 <br/>

 ## Awards (奖励)

+2022 My PhD thesis was awarded as an excellent PhD thesis by Shenzhen CCF.

 2022 I am invited to be the Special Session Co-Chair, Workshop Chair of the international conference "ICCSI 2022".